SqrTT/prophet/readme.md

 ```

+### Enable Cartridges/Logs View

+To see the Cartridges or Logs view, open the command palette and run `Prophet: Focus on Catrdiges View` or `Prophet: Focus on Logs View`.

 ### Download SOAP WebService API from Server

 This feature works similarly to the UXStudio feature.
 One can download the SOAP API files from server & generate documentation for it.